Skywalk PEPPER CROSS LIGHT

 How often should a reserve be re-packed?

 We recommend re-packing a reserve every 6 months, or immediately should it have come in contact with water.
 Regular re-packing helps speedy and reliable deployment in the event of an emergency.
 Packing and fitting should be performed by a qualified expert.
-We also recommend regular pre-flight checks of container splints and deployment handle attachment – release and re-attach any velcro strips and move the splints a little to prevent them from getting stuck tight.
+We also recommend regular pre-flight checks of container splints and deployment handle attachment – release and re-attach any hook and loop fastening strips and move the splints a little to prevent them from getting stuck tight.
 If you’re flying costal sites or in the winter, check your reserve more regularly for any signs of corrosion

 Does the PEPPER CROSS LIGHT drift to achieve its sink rate?